 Engaging Brand Partners

-REI is committed to collaborating on sustainability solutions.
-We like to say that sustainability is a team sport.
+REI is committed to collaborating on sustainability solutions, as we know we can have a far bigger impact together than we could ever have alone.
 Organizations innovate new solutions, and it's through partnerships that those benefits can be applied broadly.
 Collaboration is also critical for creating standards to measure social and environmental impacts.
 Together, we can create common understanding about what's important and how we solve challenges.

 REI Product Sustainability Standards

 In 2018, we codified years of effort supporting our partner brands in creating more sustainable products.
 REI launched Product Sustainability Standards, which apply to all brands and products sold at REI.
 The standards provide clear expectations of brand partners, encourage them to integrate leading sustainability features into products and provide a platform from which REI can offer support and guidance.
 This model enables us to greatly expand our positive impact.